 This is a once-in-a lifetime opportunity to see an iconic symbol return to the site of the world's oldest surviving passenger railway, the terminus of the Liverpool and Manchester Railway which is now home to the museum.

-Before you come and see Rocket in the flesh (or, more accurately, in the steel, brass and iron), find out more about this legendary locomotive with our 3D model below.
+Find out more about this legendary locomotive with our 3D model below.

 Rocket on the museum blog